thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 In this example, we will add two action buttons.
 In the upper right corner of the widget there will be located action button for adding new entities.
 The second action will be responsible for the buttons next to the entity names for editing these entities.

 Let's start with the action button for adding new entities.
-We assume that you have already completed the "[Add action](#add-action)" step and know how to do it.
+We assume that you have already completed the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 - Enter edit widget mode and open "Add action" window;
 - As an example for this manual, select "[Widget header button](#widget-header-button)" action source;